michaelguse/sandbox-preview/README.md

-# node-js-getting-started
+# sf-sandbox-preview

 A barebones Node.js app using [Express 4](http://expressjs.com/).

-This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+This application was cloned from the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.

 ## Running Locally